2018 Colfax Ambassador Team

 Joni started running in January 2012 while going through a low point in her life.
 She grew fed up with being depressed and unhealthy, so she set a goal to run her first 5K later that May.
 The following year, she ran her first half marathon, the Colfax Half Marathon.
 Another year later, she ran her first marathon, the Colfax marathon.
 In 2016, she ran the Colfax Marathon again with a new goal in mind – a PR.
 That Spring, she trained harder than ever before to successfully earn a new marathon PR and a course PR by over 50 minutes.

-The Colfax races are close to her heart because they were among her first major running events, and they introduced her to the tight-knit community among runners in the Denver region.
-Now, she has run over 50 races including several marathons and ultramarathons, and she continues to run one of the Colfax races every year.
+The Colfax races are close to her heart because they were among her first major running events, and they introduced her to the tight-knit community among runners in Denver and the region.
+Now, she has run over 70 races including several marathons and ultramarathons, and she continues to run one of the Colfax races every year.

-During the day, she handles Partnership Sales for VISIT DENVER, the Convention & Visitors Bureau and does freelance photography in her spare time.
+During the day, she handles Partnership Sales for VISIT DENVER, the Convention & Visitors Bureau and does freelance photography in her free time.
 Her favorite place to run is in the foothills and mountains near her home of Lakewood, CO.
-Joni continuously strives to run faster and further with her eyes set on 50 mile and 100K races in the near future.
+Joni continuously strives to run faster and further with her eyes set on a 100mi race in the near future.
 Her goal is to show others that change is possible if you want it bad enough and work for it.

 A Denver native and Northern Colorado alum, Kevin Keena is all about a great run, perfect cup of coffee, fantastic music, and motivating young people.
 When not enjoying Colorado’s beautiful trail systems, Kevin plays drums with That Eighties Band, teaches at Heritage High School in Littleton, and spends time with his beautiful wife, Julie, and their three kids.